idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/1d_elastic_waves.md

 # Frequency Domain Analysis

-The following example presents two frequency domain analysis of a cantilever beam done in the MOOSE Tensor Mechanics module.
+The following example presents two frequency domain analysis of a cantilever beam done in the MOOSE Solid Mechanics module.
 The first example computes a frequency response function of the cantilever beam and identifies the first two eigenvalues of beam.
 The second analysis computes the dynamic response at a single frequency (time-harmonic problem).
 A frequency domain analysis provides the structural response at a discrete set of frequencies.
 At each frequency, an independent steady state simulation is performed.
 This document provides an example of modeling a dynamic problem at a single frequency (time-harmonic problem).

 Frequency domain analysis is often used to determine a frequency response function (FRF).
 An FRF describes the relationship between an input (frequency and amplitude of the input forcing source) and output (displacement response of a system).
 For simple systems, an analytic FRF can be derived.
 For more complex systems, the FRF is numerically obtained by determining the system response over a range of frequencies.
 The frequencies corresponding to the peaks on the FRF plot indicate natural frequencies of the system (eigen/fundamental frequencies).
 The mode shape (eigenvector) is given by the displacement profile at a natural frequency.